Skip to content Skip to footer

 How does the competition work?

 The main task in the ERC is to design and create a Martian rover which will perform the competition tasks inspired by real-life NASA and ESA space missions in the most precise way.
 Students of the best technical universities in the world form teams in which they design unique Martian rover constructions.
-After a few months of hard work, their documentation is evaluated by renown specialists from the space sector companies and organisations.
+After a few months of hard work, their documentation is evaluated by renowned specialists from the space sector companies and organisations.
 It is then that the finalists may present the capacity of their robots on a special Martian track (so-called Marsyard) in a few tasks based on missions of space agencies, like NASA and the ESA, that actually took place.
 ERC 2024 tasks teaser

 “Our main goal is to create interesting and demanding tasks for the teams but also to ensure the application of the standard R&D practices along the way.
 We are convinced that due to such an approach the participants will be ready to face professional challenges in the space field right after graduating,” explains Marcin Wygachiewicz, ERC Head of Jury, PSPA (Polish Space Professionals Association).